uschen/docker-rpi4-imagebuilder/README.md

       -i IMAGE  Name of the docker image (including tag) to use as package build environment.
       -o DIR    Destination directory to store output compressed image to.

 ## 2. Create Docker Build container
+*(This only has to be done once every several days.)*

 Build a container that will act as package build environment:

     docker build -t docker-rpi4-imagebuilder:19.10 -f Dockerfile-ubuntu-19.10 .

 In this example the target is Ubuntu 19.10 but you can create and modify `Dockerfile-nnn` to match your target environment.
 (I have only tested with Ubuntu 19.10, since that is what the source image is built from.)

-## 3. Building packages

-To build an Ubuntu Eoan Raspberry Pi 4B image run following commands:

-   # create destination directory to store the build results
+## 3. Create destination directory to store the build results

     mkdir output

-   # build package from source directory
+## 4. Build package from inside source directory

     # ./build-image -i docker-rpi4-imagebuilder:19.10 -o output ~/directory_with_the_scripts
     git pull ; time ./build-image -i docker-rpi4-imagebuilder:19.10 -o output .

 A first build takes about 30 min on my Skylake build machine.
 A second build takes about 10 min due to the use of ccache if I have xz compression disabled and just use lz4 for image compression, or 25 min if I use both.

 (xz compression be toggled at the top of the build-rpi4.sh file.)

 After a successful build you will find the `eoan-preinstalled-server-arm64+raspi4.img___kernel___timestamp.lz4`